puzzle/kubernetes-techlab/labs/03_first_steps.md

 A namespace is the logical design used in Kubernetes to organize and separate your applications, deployments, services etc. on a top level base.
 Take a look at the [Kubernetes docs](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).

-**Note:** Additionaly Rancher does know the concept of a  [Projekt](https://rancher.com/docs/rancher/v2.x/en/cluster-admin/projects-and-namespaces/) which encapsulates multiple Namespaces.
+**Note:** Additionaly Rancher does know the concept of a [project](https://rancher.com/docs/rancher/v2.x/en/cluster-admin/projects-and-namespaces/) which encapsulates multiple namespaces.

 In the Rancher WebGUI you can now choose your Project.